pop-os/gnome-shell/TESTING.md

   - Nautilus
   - Image Viewer
   - Inkscape

-##### With tiling and show active hint enabled open any two windows.
-- With windows next to each other.
-  - [ ] Three finger swipe left and right swaps focus between the windows
-- With windows on top of each other.
-  - [ ] Three finger swipe up and down swaps focus between the windows
+- [ ] Three finger swipe in any direction works to switch focus

 #### Desktop Icons NG (DING)
 ##### Test on an empty workspace right click and select Desktop Icons Settings